 Perhaps today it doesn’t cover as much area as before, but it still remains firm and has its roots deep.
-The Arabs that live in these lands are amongst the richest and will continue to be one of the highly recognized individuals and as a society around the globe partially because of the economic stability of the Kingdom as a whole.
+The Arabs that live in these lands are amongst the richest and will continue to be one of the highly recognized individuals around the globe because of the economic stability of the Kingdom as a whole.

 If we look at the people within the United States of America, racism yet remains an issue that has no end.
-Even though the President is himself an African American, throughout the country the differences between white and black are always highlighted merely because the African Americans are in the minority.
+Even though the President was himself an African American, throughout the country the differences between white and black are always highlighted merely because the African Americans are in the minority.

 Over the years, there has been great controversy amongst the Saudis and the expats who move into the Kingdom for work.
 Saudis apparently feel that the expats are offered and given jobs and other resources that should first be offered to the Saudis being nationals and rulers of the Kingdom.

 These young Saudi minds quarrel thinking that the only reason why they are still unemployed is that the job that should be offered to them is given wrongfully to the members of the expat workforce who are utterly false.

 It might be true for most cases on a small level where racism might occur due to the cast or religion of certain individuals, but it is entirely wrong to call Saudization a form of racism within the Kingdom.

 Source: Saudi Gazette